khaledheid/udacity-bikeshare-data/README.md

 <br>

 ### Description
-This project will use data provided by [Motivate](https://www.motivateco.com), a bike share system provider for many major cities in the United States, to uncover bike share usage patterns.
-The project will explore the bike-sharing data in three large cities: Chicago, New York City, and Washington, DC.
+This project will explore the bike-sharing data in three large cities in the United States: Chicago, New York City, and Washington, DC.
+The data provided by [Motivate](https://www.motivateco.com), a bike share system provider for many major cities.
+The data randomly selected for the first six months of 2017 for all three cities.

+**To use this project:** download or clone this repository, from command-line run `python3 bikeshare.py`

 ### Files used
 * **bikeshare.py** - main Python script.